risatoy/OperatingSystemObject/README.md

 # OperatingSystemProject
-Program that simulates some aspects of operating systems.
+Program that simulates CPU and Memory allocation in the context of multi-level scheduling to understand how they work in operating system.

 ## Commands detail
  ```